ekristen/prometheus-client/README.md

 You can grab the metric output manually now by calling `getMetrics` on the instantiated Prometheus Client object.

+Version 3 is published as the `next` tag in npm registry.
+Needs some more testing before officially releasing it.

 ## Usage

 ### Getting Started